-The Centers for Health Metrics and Evaluation, a promoter of research collaboration, proudly celebrate the American Heart Association’s six-decade partnership with the David Geffen School of Medicine at UCLA.
+The Center for Health Metrics and Evaluation, a promoter of research collaboration, proudly celebrate the American Heart Association’s six-decade partnership with the David Geffen School of Medicine at UCLA.

 Since the AHA provided funding in 1957 to launch the UCLA Cardiovascular Research Lab, its leaders have been at the forefront of collaborative research to accelerate discovery and drive outcomes that have altered the course of cardiovascular research.
 The AHA held a celebration in Los Angeles on September 26, 2017 to commemorate the Heart Lab’s achievements.
 Here are a handful of milestones:

 - 1957 – The country’s first local, privately supported research laboratory is launched.

 - 1970s – Lab researcher Dr. Gerald Buckberg develops effective solutions to protect the heart during open-heart surgery.

 - 1988 – UCLA team performs the first heart-lung transplant.

 - 1990s – Lab researchers identify a key component of atherosclerosis as a chronic inflammatory disease.

 - 2012 – UCLA Heart Transplant Program becomes the first in the western United States and only the second in the world to perform its 2,000th heart transplant.

 The event in Los Angeles also spotlighted two outstanding researchers who have made a significant impact on the fight against heart disease and stroke: